-Tijuana was to Mexican rock what the city of Hamburg was to the Beatles.
-It was there where, during long nights and weekends, playing in seedy bars, sharing beers, pot and chords with Californian hippie musicians, Mexican rockers generated the movement known as “Onda Chicana.”
+Tijuana was once to Mexican rock what the city of Hamburg was to The Beatles.
+It was there where, playing in seedy bars and sharing beers with California hippies, that Mexican rockers generated the movement known as “Onda Chicana.”

 In the mid-1950s, teenage Mexicans fell under the spell of rock ‘n’ roll, whose most visible face at the time was Elvis Presley.
 The screening of Juventud Desenfrenada (1956) in the country’s capital, followed by King Creole (1958), alarmed conservative parents at the time.

-Although a multitude of bands emerged, perfectly covering the songs of Little Richard, Elvis Presely and The Coasters, in those early years rock’n’roll in Mexico was mainly a kind of dance, not a counterculture.
+Although a multitude of bands emerged, covering songs by Little Richard, Elvis Presely and The Coasters, in earlier years rock ‘n’ roll in Mexico was mainly a kind of dance, not a counterculture.

 Mainstream rock ‘n’ roll in the 1950s was eminently urban, from Mexico City, and its repertoire consisted of non-original songs with lyrics adapted to Spanish.

 It was produced and destined for the growing Mexican middle classes.